BruntonUWBio/FaceMapper/README.md

+#Description
-Use this tool to annotate a sequence of faces from a directory or video with dots - the coordinates can be saved to a CSV
+Use FaceMapperFrame.py to annotate a sequence of faces from a directory or video with dots - the coordinates can be saved to a CSV

+#Features
 Right-click and drag on a dot to change size<br />
 Click on one of the categories on the right to change a color or reset numbers<br />
 Hold CTRL while scrolling on a dot to change the color for all of the dots in that category <br />